binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/easy-widespread-average-moderate.png)

-A lack of visibilty removes the ability to make well-informed decisions.
+A lack of visibility removes the ability to make well-informed decisions.
 Visibility dictates your ability to react when a malicious actor is doing something to compromise your asset(s).
 The tools you use to provide visibility will determine what an attacker needs to do to go about avoiding or removing it.

 ## 3. SSM Countermeasures

 There is a common theme throughout this section: prevent, detect and respond.
-It's discussed in a little more depth in the [RFID Tags](#physical-countermeasures-rfid) section.
+It is discussed in a little more depth in the [RFID Tags](#physical-countermeasures-rfid) section.

 ### Fortress Mentality {#physical-countermeasures-fortress-mentality}

 ![](images/ThreatTags/PreventionAVERAGE.png)

 Harden internal attack vectors.
 [BinaryMist](http://binarymist.io) takes the approach of [De-perimeterisation](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#fire-walling).
-Don't rely only on network firewalls or LAN segmentation.
+Do not rely only on network firewalls or LAN segmentation.
 Harden every layer (defence in depth) as though all other layers are weak and easily compromised.

 ![](images/DefenceInDepth.png)

 I have [blogged](http://blog.binarymist.net/2012/11/04/sanitising-user-input-from-browser-part-1/#defense-in-depth) and [spoken](http://blog.binarymist.net/presentations-publications/#whats-our-software-doing-with-all-that-user-input) about this on many occasions.
 The same principle applies to physical security.
 When the outer layer is removed, there should be many layers of defence within the physical premises as well.
-We discuss some of these below.
+We will discuss some of these below.

 ### Internal Doors and Cabinets Left Unlocked {#physical-countermeasures-internal-doors-and-cabinets-unlocked}

 ![](images/ThreatTags/PreventionEASY.png)

-Provide education, then monitor and test that the education is taking effect; repeat if not.
-Have someone with a devious, creative mindset test these areas.
+Provide education, then monitor and test that the education is taking effect; repeat if not, have someone with a devious, creative mindset test these areas.
 There are also quite a few ideas in the [People](#people) chapter on increasing staff engagement.

 ### Insecure Doors and/or Windows {#physical-countermeasures-insecure-doors-windows}

 ![](images/ThreatTags/PreventionVERYEASY.png)

-Much of ensuring that staff secures the premises when they leave comes down to the level of engagement.
-See the [People](#people) chapter for ideas on how to increase staff engagement and motivation to take care in the organisation they work for while being alert.
-Do not underestimate how much of staff member's attitude affects this.
+Much of ensuring that staff do secure the premises when they leave, comes down to the level of engagement.
+See the [People](#people) chapter for ideas on how to increase staff engagement and motivation to take care of the organisation they work for, while being alert.
+Do not underestimate how much of the staff member's attitude affects this.
-Don't overwork your staff to the point that they are too tired when they leave the premises to think about doing a full rounds check, or if they do, then miss something.
+Do not overwork your staff to the point that they are too tired when they leave the premises to think about doing a full rounds check, or if they do, then miss something.
 It is an age old law.
 What goes around comes around.
-Treat your staff as you would like to be treated, and they will be much more likely to make sure that premises openings are locked properly when they leave.
+Treat your staff as you would like to be treated, and they will be more likely to make sure that the premises openings are locked properly when they leave.

 Train staff.
 The training loop is also important.
 Educate -> monitor -> test, repeat.